 Second, this is not just the beginning of a fundraising campaign for someone in need.
 This is a genuine connection collaboration to share story.
 To share that journey to better wellbeing for us all.
 We are stronger together than we are apart.

-I am deeply honoured to be sharing some of life’s journey with Shan and Gray. 💜
+I am deeply honoured to be sharing some of life’s journey with Graham and Shan. 💜

 Details of how to donate…..